On two families of Nekrasov-Okounkov type formulas: Abstract

 \section{Abstract}

-In this paper, we use the vacuum expectation value formula of the topological vertex and its rotation symmetry to derive two families of Nekrasov-Okounkov type formulas.
-Each family of formulas depends on $2N+1$ parameters for a positive integer $N$.
+In this paper, we use the vacuum expectation value formula for the topological vertex and its rotation symmetry to derive two families of Nekrasov--Okounkov type formulas.
+More precisely, for any positive integer $N$, each family of formulas depends on $2N+1$ parameters.
+The left-hand side of the formula is a sum over $N$-tuples of partitions, and the right-hand side of the formula is an infinite product.